samg123/torsional_wave_visualisation/README.md

 Included in this repository is an example data set (simple gaussian pulse) and a dataset presented in figure 3 of Cox et al (2014).
-A movie of each style of animation for the data is provided in the output_torsional folder as are the input file used to create them
+A movie of each style of animation for the data is provided in the output_torsional folder as is an example input file used to create them.

+#####Contact

 If you have any questions, find any bugs or have any requests for features feel free to contact me at ee12sg@leeds.ac.uk

+#####Python

+A python version of this code is currently in the works but with no definite ETA.
+If you would like to be notified when this has been completed, drop me an email.

 #####Reference